-d) Duties as a ASH member
+d) Duties as an ASH member

-- You must provide ASH any information requested by ASH within five (5) days of the request. - You must notify ASH promptly of how, when and where an accident or incident resulting in personal injury to you occurred and all information regarding the parties involved. - You must cooperate with ASH in the investigation and protection of ASH's rights. - You must not settle or compromise any claims you have with other persons unless ASH is notified in writing at least 20 days before such compromise and settlement.
+- You agree to provide ASH any information requested by ASH within five (10) days of the request. - You agree to notify ASH promptly of how, when and where an accident or incident resulting in personal injury to you occurred and all information regarding the parties involved. - You agree to cooperate with ASH in the investigation and protection of ASH's rights. - You agree not to settle or compromise any claims you have with other persons unless ASH is notified in writing at least 20 days before such compromise and settlement.